MouseBiteLabs/Super-Game-Boy-Plus/README.md

 <a href="https://www.instructables.com/How-to-Program-an-Attiny85-From-an-Arduino-Uno/">Here is detailed instructions for using an Arduino Uno to program an ATTINY85.</a> I haven't used them myself, but they look to be correct.
 I personally use a Mega to program my ATTINY chips; <a href="https://www.instructables.com/How-to-Burn-ATTiny85-Using-Arduino-Mega/">the detailed instructions can be found here for the Arduino Mega.</a> Again, it is crucial you follow these instructions closely to get it working.

+One thing I have done differently than these tutorials in the first steps is the choice of ATTINY core, which you need to communicate with the ATTINY through the Arduino IDE.
+I use ATTinyCore by SpenceKonde, <a href="https://github.com/SpenceKonde/ATTinyCore">which you can find here</a>.
+I recommend using this one instead.

+Anyway, here's a general guideline for programming the chip:

 1. Program the host Arduino to be an ISP programmer.
 If using the Mega, follow the instructions in the link above to change the pin definitions in the ArduinoISP code to match the Mega instead of the Uno.
 2. Put SW1 in PROG mode to allow programming of the ATTINY85.
 3. Connect the Arduino pins to the ISP header as such: